 Football Rivalry Continues

 The cover of the Fall 2009 issue of Connecticut Explored (formerly The Hog River Journal) features NFA’s 1898 football squad.
-Geoff Serra, Director of Communications & Public Affairs writes about the longest-standing high-school football rivalry in the nation.
+Geoff Serra, retired Director of Communications & Public Affairs at NFA, writes about the longest-standing high-school football rivalry in the nation.
 NFA has been playing New London since their first match May 12, 1875-just six years after the first collegiate American football game between Princeton and Rutgers in 1869.

 Fourteen members of the Norwich Free Academy (NFA) 1898 football team draw the camera’s eye to the center of the photograph where one player, dressed in a striped rugby-like shirt holds a football labeled NFA ’98.
 His look is direct, open, perhaps defiant, and certainly smug.
 His teammates, most dressed in quilted knicker-like pants, heavyweight knitted knee socks, leather shoes, and solid colored turtle neck sweaters, surround him in a kind of relaxed, confident embrace.
 On the floor in front, a relatively tall lad, reclining on his left side, hair parted jauntily in the middle, stares into the camera.
 His left hand touches the leather “head harness” next to him on the floor.
 The whole picture conveys pride, skill, confidence, strength and youthful bravado.
 It is one of the oldest football photographs in the Norwich Free Academy archives.